Kontakion: Prooimia of 4 classical kontakia

 The examples chosen here are only the introduction (prooimion, koukoulion) and they belong to the old core repertoire of 86 kontakia which had been all known as part of the cathedral rite.
 Thus, they can be found with notation in the kontakarion-psaltikon.

-According to the melodic system of the cathedral rite, certain kontakia-idiomela served as melodic models which had been used to compose other kontakia.
+According to the melodic system of the cathedral rite, certain kontakia-idiomela served as melodic models used to compose other kontakia.
 The kontakion for Easter for instance was used to compose an Old Church Slavonic kondak in honour of the local saints Boris and Gleb, two martyre princes of the Kievan Rus.
 The concluding verse called "ephymnion" (ἐφύμνιον) was repeated like a refrain after each oikos and its melody was used in all kontakia composed in the ēchos plagios tetartos.